 Okay, let’s get right into it! 👇🏽

-The most important thing to keep in mind at ALL times when creating your course is this 👇🏽
+The most important thing to keep in mind at all times when creating your online course is this 👇🏽

 Your students will be entering into a transformational journey when taking your course.

 First, imagine their starting point.
 How are they feeling/acting when beginning your online course?

 Then, think about the changes they’ll experience throughout based on the lessons they learn in your program.